zonywhoop/aws-iot-device-sdk-arduino-yun/README.md

   		}
   		delay(1000);

-  	For delta callback function, simply parse out the desired state and put it as the reported state in the JSON file that needs to be published.
+  	For delta callback function, simply parse out the desired state and put it as the reported state in the JSON file that needs to be updated.

   		void msg_callback_delta(char* src, int len) {
   			String data = String(src);